4 Common Ways Students Avoid Plagiarism Detection

 See also 40 Of The Most Commonly Misspelled Words

-When a teacher assigns a writing task, some students–well, they choose to cheat.
+When a teacher assigns a writing task, some students—well, they choose to cheat.
 Technology in general and the internet, in particular, offer many ways for students to do so.
-They cheat for many reasons, from the aforementioned pressure, poor planning and time-management, to simply being unmotivated, overloaded by homework, and social pressure.
+They cheat for many reasons, from the aforementioned pressure, poor planning, and time management to simply being unmotivated, overloaded by homework, and under social pressure.
 Whatever the reason, cheating still conflicts with the academic integrity of educational establishments.

 So, how do learners cheat, and can we use modern technology to prevent it?